 The seeds of Butea frondosa, Roxb.
-[Bentl. and Trim., Med.
+(Butea monosperma, Taub.)
+[Bentl. and Trim.
+Med.
 Pl. vol. ii. plate 79].

-Characters.-The Seeds are flat and reniform, from one to one and a half inches (twenty-five to thirty-eight millimetres) long, from three-quarters of an inch to one inch (sixteen to twenty-five millimetres) wide, and from one-sixteenth to one-twelfth of an inch (one and a half to two millimetres) thick.
+Characters.-The flat reniform seeds are from one to one and a half inches (twenty-five to thirty-eight millimetres) long, from three-quarters of an inch to one inch (sixteen to twenty-five millimetres) wide, and from one-sixteenth to one-twelfth of an inch (one and a half to two millimetres) thick.
 The testa is thin, glossy, veined, wrinkled, and of a dark reddish-brown colour.
 There is a large prominent hilum situated in the middle of the concave edge.
 The cotyledons are large, leafy, and of a yellow colour.
 Butea Seeds have a faint odour, and a slightly acrid taste.